carloBarazzetta/DelphiComponentsTutorial/README.md

 ## TClockLabel

-A simple Clock based built with a TLabel and a TTimer (VCL and FMX Versions).
+A simple ClockLabel inheriting a TLabel and incorporating a TTimer (VCL and FMX Versions).

 ![./Docs/TCLOCKLABEL128_PNG](./Docs/TCLOCKLABEL128_PNG.png)